bor-attila/python-indexer/README.md

 > Indexing of folders.Each folder will appear on the generated HTML page.
 (Ignoring the disabler.)

   <b>```-d DISABLER, --disabler DISABLER```</b>
-> It sets the prefix of the folder which are to be excluded from indexing.
+> It sets the prefix of the folder which is to be excluded from indexing.
 For example, if you do not want to share a directory from the Public dir, just rename the directory in a way that the first character should be the disabler.
 The dafult disabler is "<b>.</b>" . <b>eg: <i>.mydir</i></b> will be excluded from indexing.

   <b>```-s STYLEDIR, --styledir STYLEDIR```</b>
 > The style directory in the Dropbox which contains the CSS stylesheet.
 You can put here images,js,css files as well.
 The style directory is automatically excluded from indexing.